mnot/I-D/http-proxy-problem/draft.md

 security properties of the Web.

+## Proxies must function across a wide variety of applications

+HTTP is used in a wide variety of environments.
+As such there can be no assumption that a user is sitting on the other end to interpret information or answer questions from proxies.

 ## Choices are Context-Specific

 Getting consent from users, as well as informing them, can take a variety of